-In 2012 Capstone was selected by The Fostering Network to be one of the six demonstration sites across Britain in the four-year Head, Heart, Hands programme.
-The aim of the programme is to demonstrate the impact Social Pedagogy can have on foster carers and the lives of the children they foster.
+In 2012, Capstone was selected by The Fostering Network to be one of the six demonstration sites across Britain in the four-year Head, Heart, Hands programme.
+The aim of the programme was to demonstrate the impact Social Pedagogy can have on foster carers and the lives of the children they foster.

-Capstone is the only independent fostering agency in England that was selected to take part in this project and we have Social Pedagogues that are involved in the project and contribute to the blog about it on the Fostering Network.
+Capstone was the only independent fostering agency in England that was selected to take part in this project and we had Social Pedagogues that were involved in the project and contributed to the blog about it on the Fostering Network.

-Initial training for the programme has been provided by the Social Pedagogy Consortium.
-In addition, Capstone has employed two full-time Social Pedagogues who are nurturing learning and exploration beyond the training and there are exciting developments afoot.
-Our experiences and findings are being recorded and evaluated by a research team from Loughborough University.
+Initial training for the programme was provided by the Social Pedagogy Consortium.
+In addition, Capstone employed two full-time Social Pedagogues who are nurturing learning and exploration beyond the training and there are exciting developments afoot.
+Our experiences and findings have been recorded and evaluated by a research team from Loughborough University.

-We have now completed the programme and we have gathered lots of examples of the positive impact it has had on our foster carers and Supervising Social Workers.
+On completion of programme we have been able to gather lots of examples of the positive impact it has had on our foster carers and Supervising Social Workers.
 Learn more about this in the film a Capstone foster carer and Supervising Social Worker contributed to.

 Click here for another short film where staff and carers share their ideas on what Social Pedagogy is.